Bahnhofstraße 18

 Regensburg

-There is a wide range of high quality rental bikes to choose from.
-Bicycle service and the sale of bikes is also possible.
+There is a wide range of high-quality hire bikes to choose from.
+Bicycle service and the sale of bicycles is also possible.

-So if necessary, repairs can also be made to bikes you have brought with you.
-Good equipment including cycling maps is available for the planned cycling tour.
-The RENT A BIKE team is always available to recommend tours around Regensburg.
+If necessary, repairs can also be carried out on bikes you have brought with you.
+Good equipment is available for the planned cycle tour, including cycle touring maps.
+The RENT A BIKE team is always available for tour recommendations around Regensburg.

-Whether it's a trip to Passau or Vienna, the return transport of bicycles with or without people is also organised.
-Please arrange or request appointments in advance.
+Whether it's a trip to Passau or Vienna, the return transport of bikes with or without passengers is also organised.
+Please make an appointment or enquiry in advance.

 Bahnhofstraße 18